 Lindsay Curren, The Upcyclist

 Lindsay, an artist, writer, and the designer of our website, has a booth here so that she can get out of her home-based marketing business once a week and see some real live humans!
-Her booth, The Upcyclist, represents a smattering of things — antique, vintage, and contemporary — that she’s trading in for her new colonial passion.
+Her booth, The Upcyclist, represents a smattering of finds — antique, vintage, and contemporary — that she’s trading in for her new 18th century Colonial Virginia and 19th century Regency/American Federal passions.
 She’s one of our Register Gals — find her here on Tuesdays!

 Looking Glass Antiques

 Looking Glass Antiques has been dealing in antiques for 30 plus years.
 We deal primarily in furniture and love unusual pieces.
 Such as a piece that finds a new life as a kitchen island.
 We provide refinishing services.

 I am a retired veterinarian/college professor who has been in the antique business for almost 20 years.
 I sell a wide variety of items including old books, pottery, iron doorstops, folk art, militaria, bottles, decanters, Native American artifacts and much more.

 Jenna Franks, Vintage Vogue